Fibrantly-transferred model structures: Introduction

 \begin{theoremA} Let $\C$ be a locally presentable category and $\I$ be a set of morphisms in~$\C$.
 Suppose in addition that we have a class of ``naive fibrant objects'' in $\C$ and a class $\Wf$ of morphisms in $\C$ between them satisfying certain technical conditions.

-Then there exists a combinatorial model structure on $\C$ with cofibrations given by $\cof(\I)$, fibrant objects given by the naive fibrant objects, and such that the class of weak equivalences between fibrant objects is precisely $\Wf$. \end{theoremA}
+Then there exists a combinatorial model structure on $\C$ with cofibrations generated by the set $\cI$, fibrant objects given by the naive fibrant objects, and such that the class of weak equivalences between fibrant objects is precisely $\Wf$. \end{theoremA}

 This result is similar in flavor to Smith's theorem \cite{beke} and to a result by Stanculescu \cite{stanc}, but unlike these, it restricts the conditions to be verified to the morphisms between fibrant objects which is where we assume the user has the most control.
 In practice, this restriction significantly reduces the difficulty for the user, and we expect this theorem to have a wide range of applications.